 ‘Nothing is a mistake.
 There is no win and no fail.
 There is only make.’
 John Cage

-Explore ways in which images and visual information can be generated and developed through drawing.
-By working with individual imagery gathered in sketchbooks, photographs etc, you will exploit the potential of sometimes the most simple and mundane scraps of image, mark and shape.
-A number of exercises and processes made on the first day will inform responses and interpretations on the next, as you begin to interpret marks, shape and texture using a range of textile materials.
+You will explore ways in which images and visual information can be generated and developed through drawing.
+By working with individual imagery gathered in sketchbooks, photographs, etc, we will be trying to exploit the potential of sometimes the most simple and mundane scraps of image, mark and shape.
+A number of exercises and processes made on the first day will inform responses and interpretations on the next.
+As you begin to interpret marks, shape and texture using a range of textile materials.

 Arrival Day - this is the first date listed above